Javilingys/MicroserviceCommunications/README.md

 *Also this project DOESN'T containe any meaningful logic.
 It's just a set of **random** microservices with **random** logic.
 Only communication and other stuff matters*

-*This project may and probably should contain bugs and bad code.
-But it's only for myself train purposes.*
+### This project may and probably should contains bugs and bad code.
+But it's only for myself train purposes.

 ## SERVICES: